 Cost: ca. 4 € (Try to book your ticket in advance to save some money)

 Ticket: You can either buy your ticket for the “Nazca – Paracas” bus spontaneously at the bus terminal (however, there may be waiting times if the bus is already full) or online here on Busbud

-Also from the popular travel destination Nazca, some travelers head towards Paracas.
+Also, from the popular travel destination Nazca, some travelers head toward Paracas.
 Some bus companies also run from Nazca several times a day.

 Going to Paracas as part of a tour?
 The pros and cons

 Many travelers visit Paracas as part of a day trip from Lima.
 Such a tour has advantages and disadvantages, which are summarized below.